 What does my membership fee cover?

-Most of you membership fee goes towards public liability insurance and administration of the club (eg. meeting venue hire, newsletter and magazine printing) as well as maintaining a library of sea kayaking books, magazines and DVDs and training support.
+Most of your membership fee goes towards affiliation costs with Paddle Australia which includes personal and public liability insurance and administration of the club (eg. meeting venue hire, newsletter and magazine printing) as well as maintaining a library of sea kayaking books, magazines and DVDs and training support.

 I'm coming to Tasmania to do a trip, can the club help me with planning and route information?